systemtruststores/systemtruststores.github.io/docs/java/index.md

 ### Update

-The existing truststore strategies only access the **current user's** certificate store - not the **local computer** certificate store (where most of your TLS root certificates are).
+The existing truststore strategies only access the **current user's** certificate store - not the **local computer** certificate store (where most TLS root certificates live).
 Therefore, there have been some updates...

-In JDK 19 Early Access Build 23 (https://jdk.java.net/19/release-notes#JDK-6782021) Windows KeyStore support in the SunMSCAPI provider was expanded to include access to the local machine location.
-This was in response to https://bugs.openjdk.org/browse/JDK-6782021.
+In JDK 19 Early Access Build 23 (<https://jdk.java.net/19/release-notes#JDK-6782021>) Windows KeyStore support in the SunMSCAPI provider was expanded to include access to the local machine location.
+This was in response to <https://bugs.openjdk.org/browse/JDK-6782021>.

 The new keystore types are: